-Building on an old idea in which we combine our skills and invest together to provide what we need, E-cocars grew out of the first rural pilot car club in the UK.
-E-cocars’ founder, Jeremy Farr, started Moorcar in Ashburton, Devon, in 2002 with a group of like-minded residents.
-Moorcar now supports an increasing number of car clubs across the UK including the Western Isles of Scotland, where co-operative living is essential.
+Building on an old idea in which we combine our skills and invest together to provide what we need, e-cocars grew out of the first rural pilot car club in the UK. e-cocars’ founder, Jeremy Farr, started Moorcar in Ashburton, Devon, in 2002 with a group of like-minded residents.

 The objects for which the Co‑operative is established are: